Pop kreatif: 21st century resurgence

-Momentum for interest within the genre led the recycle of old pop kreatif songs into a mini album, "Lagu Baru dari Masa Lalu", in the essence of the now defunct LCLR competition, in an attempt by music archivist organization, Irama Nusantara, to appreciate and inspire more artists delving into the genre.
+Momentum for interest within the genre led the recycle of old pop kreatif songs into a mini album, "Lagu Baru dari Masa Lalu Volume 1" released by Demajors, an independent record label.
+In the essence of the now defunct LCLR competition, it was an attempt by music archivist organization, Irama Nusantara, to appreciate and inspire more artists delving into the pop kreatif genre.
 The album was pushed in the hopes of improve the copyright management and archiving of old Indonesian pop kreatif songs.
 For the project, five songs from the 1980s were arranged and re-sung by eight different musicians.
 The first track of the album, "Walau dalam Mimpi", which is a song from the album of the same name by jazz singer Ermy Kullit, was arranged and sung by Dhira Bongs.
 Adoria and Vira Talisa performed Jimmie Manopo's "Dunia yang Ternoda".
 Aya Anjani, daughter of pop kreatif musician and singer-songwriter Yockie Suryo Prayogo, recycled his song "Terbanglah Lepas" together with Parliament Pop.
 Andien and Mondo Gascaro sang a duet song "Kisah Insani" which was first popularised by Chrisye and Vina Panduwinata.
 Christianto Ario Wibowo or known by the name Kurosuke performed a song from Transs music group "Senja dan Kahlua".
 Attempt by music archivist, Munir Septiandry, had also uncovered and tried to re-release many of pop kreatif's lost songs through an archive titled "Tanamur City."
 The project serves as both a cultural preservation initiative and a tribute to Indonesia's first discotheque, Tanamur, which played a pivotal role in shaping the country's urban music and nightlife scene during its heyday.